Skip to main content

 Likewise, be conscious of toxic synthetics in plastic food bowls or other pet accessories.
 Lipoma-preventing or not, it’s simply good practice for your pet’s health.

 Fish oil, a potent source of omega-3s, has got a lot of scientifically proven benefits for dogs.
-It may be helpful in preventing and shrinking lipomas through several modes of action.
+It may be helpful in preventing and shrinking lipomas naturally in dogs through several modes of action.

 Omega-3s may help reduce inflammation and obesity, keep the joints well lubricated and the skin and coat lustrous.
-Emerging evidence even shows that fish oil may slow tumor growth and possibly even shrink lipomas — but the evidence there is still pretty anecdotal.
+Emerging evidence even shows that fish oil may slow fatty tumor growth and possibly even shrink lipomas in dogs — but the evidence there is still pretty anecdotal.

-Natural and herbal remedies lack strong scientific justification, but there are purported success stories.
+Natural and herbal remedies for shrinking lipomas in dogs lack strong scientific justification, but there are purported success stories.
 Claims made about these alternative treatments include slowing lipoma growth, shrinking lipoma size, and preventing lipomas altogether.

-Herbs and plants asserted to hold medicinal properties, naturally support the immune system and help treat lipomas include:
+Herbs and plants asserted to hold medicinal properties, naturally support the immune system and help treat lipomas in dogs include:

 Many of these natural plants and herbs contain bioactive ingredients and phytonutrients with antioxidant, anti-inflammatory, and health protecting properties, which may just explain why they’re praised in support of lipoma treatment.

-Use caution however especially in regards to dose and source — we’d recommend you consult your veterinarian with all of the above.
+Use caution, however, especially in regards to dose and source — we’d recommend you consult your veterinarian on all of the herbs and plants mentioned above to naturally shrink lipomas in dogs.

 Acupressure & Blood Flow